eduardomdalmaso/normas-brasil-chatbot/docs/README.md

 cd normas-brasil-chatbot
 pip install -r env/requirements.txt

+---

-▶️ Usage
+## ▶️ Usage

-Pipeline scripts
+**Pipeline scripts**

-The project includes a pipeline to process documents and run the assistant: python src/preprocessing.py   # Cleans and prepares the text from PDF/HTML python src/embeddings.py      # Generates embeddings and builds FAISS index bash src/run.sh               # Launches Streamlit app with the model
+The project includes a pipeline to process documents and run the assistant:

+1. python src/preprocessing.py   # Cleans and prepares the text from PDF/HTML
+2. python src/embeddings.py      # Generates embeddings and builds FAISS index
+3. bash src/run.sh               # Launches Streamlit app with the model

 Running everything at once